 MMT is right in pointing out that orthodox economics is false.
 This, though, is only part of the story.
-Fact is that the WHOLE of economics is false, i.e. the four main approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism ― are mutually contradictory, axiomatically false, materially/formally inconsistent, and ALL got the pivotal economic concept profit wrong.
+The fact is that the WHOLE of economics is false, i.e. the four main approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism ― are mutually contradictory, axiomatically false, materially/formally inconsistent, and ALL got the pivotal economic concept profit wrong.
 MMT as a Keynesian offshoot is NO exception.

 Economics does not satisfy the criteria of science ― material and formal consistency ― and because of this NONE of the economic platforms from the outer left wing to the outer right wing has sound scientific foundations.
-All of economics is storytelling and a scientific fraud.
+All of economics is storytelling and scientific fraud.
 MMT is NO exception.

-Let us have a look at the main arguments.#1
+Let us have a look at the main arguments#1

 • “All government spending is our income, a government surplus is our deficit (debt) and a government deficit is our surplus (savings).
 Government spending isn’t just necessary to run our public services it also helps us to increase our wealth.”